A Characterization of the sphere and a body of revolution by means of Larman points: Definitions and auxiliary results

 Note: When the line $L$ does not pass through the origin, we will abuse the notation and denote also by $R_L$ the function that acts as the identity on $L$, and sends $p+x$ to $p-x$ for every $p\in L$ and $x \in p+L^\perp$.

 \end{definition}

 We observe that if $L$ is an axis of symmetry of $K$, on the one hand, all sections of $K$ by hyperplanes orthogonal to $L$ are centrally symmetric with center at $L$; on the other hand, all sections of $K$ by hyperplanes containing $L$ have $L$ as a line of symmetry, \textit{i.e.}, $R_L$ restricted to each hyperplane containing $L$ is a reflection with respect to $L$.
-Due to this property, the notion of axis of symmetry of a convex body will play an important role in our proof of Theorem \ref{sisi}.
+Due to this property, the notion of axis of symmetry of a convex body will play an important role in the proof of our Theorems.